alexfigliolia/rn-navigation/README.md

 By default, our `App` will attempt to render the `Home` screen, but will fallback to login when the current user is not authenticated.

 ## API

 ### Router

-The `Router` is your API accomplishing all your routing needs in your react native app.
-To create a router instance, simply render it somewhere in your application:
+The `Router` is your one-stop-shop accomplishing all your routing needs in your react native app.
+To create a `Router` instance, simply render it somewhere in your application:
 ```tsx
 import { View } from "react-native";
 import { Router } from "@figliolia/rn-navigation";